Maria Carrillo High School: Notable alumni

 Madeline Jane "Maya" DiRado, Class of 2010, is a former American competitive swimmer specializing in freestyle, butterfly, backstroke, and individual medley events.
 She won four medals in the 2016 Summer Olympics- two gold, one silver, and one bronze.

 Kevin Jorgeson, Class of 2003, is an American mountain climber; he partnered with Tommy Caldwell to successfully free climb The Dawn Wall of El Capitan in Yosemite National Park.

 Tristan Harris, Class of 2002, is the founder of the Center for Humane Technology, an organization focused on better aligning technology with the needs of humanity.
 Harris was featured on TED Talks and 60 Minutes.

 Jake Scheiner (born 1995), a player for the Hiroshima Toyo Carp of Nippon Professional Baseball.

-Andrew Vaughn, Class of 2016, baseball player, winner of the 2018 Golden Spikes Award with the University of California, was drafted third overall by the Chicago White Sox in the 2019 Major League Baseball Draft.
+Andrew Vaughn, Class of 2016, baseball player, winner of the 2018 Golden Spikes Award with the University of California, was drafted third overall by the Chicago White Sox in the 2019 Major League Baseball draft.

+Jenna Lowder (Transtrum), Class of 2006, all-time school record holder in the 200m and 400m in Track & Field.
+Went on to compete in NCAA Track & Field and Cross Country at BYU.
+Founder of Senita Athletics, a women’s athletic apparel company.